evoytenkoapps/angular-best-practices/README.md

 `Tslint` or `Eslint` should find code errors inside project for you.
 Use what the `Angular` version allows for you.

-Code check rules installs inside third party packages, like `rxjs-tslint-rules`.
+Install code check rules through third party packages, like `rxjs-tslint-rules`.

 ### Tslint

-Подключаем библиотеку с правилами в `tslint.json` свойство `extends`

-Правила прописываются в файле `tslint.json` свойство `rules`

-Проверка правил запускается командой `ng lint --format prose` или см. `package.json`

-Перед `push` в репозиторий cделать проверку правил `Tslint` и пофиксить их, если будут ошибки, то `push` не смержится по правилам `ci/cd`.
+Add code check packages into `tslint.json`, property `extends`, like `"extends": ["tslint:recommended", "rxjs-tslint-rules"]`.
+Then set what kind of rules you want to use.
+Add it inside property `rules`, like `"rxjs-no-unsafe-takeuntil": { "severity": "error" }`.

+You may run code checking with command `ng lint --format prose`, and add it to `package.json`.

 ## Git